-The corporate values of the Organiser newspaper will act as the Holy Grail of the future operations which will mirror journalistic values namely press freedom, objective reporting, and above all seeking the public interests.
-All this is geared towards promoting a healthy democracy in Sierra Leone.
+The corporate values of the Organiser newspaper will act as the Holy Grail of the future operations which will mirror journalistic values i.e. press freedom, objective reporting, and above all seeking the interests of the people and country in its 24/7 news coverage.

 The independence of the Organiser is our topmost priority.
 We owe an obligation to the people of Sierra Leone.
 As an independent media organisation, the Organiser will uphold the tenets of journalism without fear or favour.
 Many Sierra Leone media houses continue to publish very good stories that are very badly told and poorly written.
 The good news is that the Organiser is here to stay to make a real difference in the journalism profession.

 Sierra Leone has been lagging behind many years in the search of true press freedom and the democratic rights of media houses and practitioners.
-This is because the 1965 Criminal Libel Law, which has turned out to be the most draconian press law in the country, continues to hamper press freedom, even though it deters unprofessional journalism in the country.
+This is because the 1965 Criminal Libel Law, which has turned out to be the most draconian press law in the country, continues to hamper press freedom in Sierra Leone.

-Late Alpha Shaw, the elder brother of Abu Shaw, was one of the most brilliant journalists of his generation.
-His visionary write-ups and oratory skills still linger in the minds of those who knew him.
+Late Alpha Shaw, the elder brother of editor Abu Shaw, was one of the most brilliant journalists of his generation.
+His visionary write-ups and oratory skills still linger in the minds of those who knew him personally.
 He wrote many articles for the radical Tablet newspaper, the Progress newspaper and many others in Sierra Leone.
 He died at the tender age of 22 at the Connaught Hospital in Freetown on the 17th July 1980.
-His sudden death was a real shock to his family and friends, especially his Ahmaddiya School in Freetown where he was waiting for his A-Level results.
+His sudden death was a real shock to the Shaw family in Kenema and throughout the country.
+Ahmadiya Secondary School in Freetown was particularly shocked as he died whilst waiting for his A-Level results.

 This is Alpha Shaw’s most famous speech: “A man, who is ignorant of the society in which he lives, who knows nothing of its place in the world and who has not thought about his own place in it, is not a free man even though he has a vote.”
 Brother Alpha Shaw was the pioneer and embodiment of the spirit of journalism which continues to flow in the blood stream of the Shaw family in Kenema.